satsedom/GalaxyLegend/README.md

 Current version is 1.9.0.

 In this release, all LUA modules and parsed Text strings are available as examples of decompiled code.

+Note: some of the LUA modules are loaded at runtime, they are not currnetly included in this example.